 “Road trips are overrated,” said no one, ever.
 If someone did, it’s probably because they were jam-packed into a Kia Rio with pillows shoved in the rear window and duffel bags between their knees.
 These California road trip tips are brought to you by our friends at Escape Campervan, who help you travel in comfort and style.
-You can pick up a van rental in San Francisco for this epic road trip.
+You can pick up a van rental in San Francisco for this epic road trip, and use code DYRT15 to save 15%!

 In 2017, Americans spent over 1.4 billion hours in 417 sites managed by the National Park Service.
 Those hours came from 331 million Americans who took time out of their busy lives to get back to nature and see the places we’ve long protected as a nation.